 - ApoB – the primary apolipoprotein of low-density lipoprotein (LDL), used as a marker for atherosclerosis

-- Copeptin – a cleavage product of pre-provasopressin (preproAVP), that has been proposed as a marker of myocardial infarction and heart failure
+- Copeptin – a cleavage product of pre-provasopressin (preproAVP), which has been proposed as a marker of myocardial infarction and heart failure

 - CK-MB – a dimeric enzyme used for diagnosis of myocardial infarction

 - CRP – an inflammation marker found in the blood; C-reactive protein can be used as an indicator of myocardial infarction